-30 Basic Cannabis Terms to Know
+30 Basic Cannabis Terms to Teach Your Customers

 With the cannabis industry evolving, it is only natural that its terminology does too.
 It’s a good time to standardize the language used around legal cannabis as more states cross the threshold of legalization and mainstream consumers become users.
 Customer and employee education is key to making people comfortable and confident with cannabis products.
 We’ve put together a list of 30 cannabis terms to help newbies and customers learn the lingo.

 A type of cannabis use that is not leisurely and can be medicinal.
 Medicinal use is dependent on whether a doctor has prescribed cannabis.

 The term bud is slang terminology referring to the flower portion of the cannabis plant that is ultimately smoked.
 Also known as “weed, flower, ganja,” etc.